qm2k/bbts/README.md

 You can specify multiple conditions per line.
 All conditions on any `timer_arg` line must be met for backup to occur.
-Special `--stop` condition stop processing of further lines.
+Special `--stop` condition stops processing of further lines.

 Run script without parameters to see all supported conditions.